Shameel-Fazul/Discord-Image-Classification/README.md

 # Discord Image Classification
-Discord bot to classify images with supervised machine learning using the ImageNet dataset
+Discord bot to classify images using the ImageNet dataset